ChealseYao/547_group6/README.md

 ## **Setup and Deployment Instructions**

 ### **1. Access the Application**
-The application has been deployed to AWS and is accessible via the following URL:
+The application is deployed to AWS and accessible via the following URL:

 [Frontend Application](http://frontend-group6.s3-website.us-east-2.amazonaws.com/)